liveandletbri/food_db/README.md

 ## Getting started
 The only absolutely required prerequisite is Docker.
 If you want to run Python locally, I included pyenv setup steps, and you can use the requirements files in here to get what you need.

 For use on Windows, I recommend installing [Git Bash](https://git-scm.com/download/win) and running all these commands there.
-When running any of the below `docker run` commands, prepend `winpty`, like this:
+When running any of the below `docker run` or `docker exec` commands, prepend `winpty`, like this:
 ```
 winpty docker run --rm -it -p 8000:8000 ...
 ```